The-Devoyage/rly.chat/README.md

 [ ] - Build a Python HTTP Server with Fast API
 [ ] - Build a health check route.
-[ ] - Start a Mongo DB to store meta data.
+[ ] - Start a MongoDB to store meta data.
 [ ] - Build a base Beanie Model for database schemas
 [ ] - Create a `register sim` route, which seals the "address" property of the sim in a non-expiring JWT.
 [ ] - Create a `share contact` route, which generates a JWT sealed with the encrypted "address" of the contact.
 [ ] - Create a `add contact` route, which when provided with the JWT expires the shared JWT contact in the database and returns the decrypted "address" of the contact.
 [ ] - Create an `invite_link` flow, similar to the contact flow.
 [ ] - Create chat endpoint
-[ ] - Configure redis relay server to hold and send chats on chat endpoint connections.
+[ ] - Configure Kafka relay server to hold and send chats on chat endpoint connections.

-### Redis
+### Kafka

-[ ] - Configure redis container with
+[ ] - Configure kafka container with